 - SKP is eying to venture into Chengdu

 - Chinese male from Henan purchase the most oversea beauty product

 - Chinese Jewelry Qeelin opens boutique at Paris Place Vendôme

 SKP is looking to venture into Chengdu – Jiemian

-Chengdu Transportation Investment Group Co., Ltd. revealed that it is about to introduce the Beijing SKP project to Chengdu and will promote the project landing (start building or promoting?) in the second half of the year.
+Chengdu Transportation Investment Group Co., Ltd. revealed that it is about to introduce the Beijing SKP project to Chengdu and will promote the project landing in the second half of the year.
 Fashion media Jiemian reached out to Beijing SKP to confirm the news and has yet to hear back.
 If confirmed, this would be a significant development to the retail scene in Chengdu, given the popularity of SKP malls.
 In 2018, sales reached a whopping 13.5 billion yuan.
 According to the British architect firm Sybarite and GlobalData, in 2019, Beijing SKP become the second most expensive per square foot high-end department store in the world, after London’s Harrods.

 Chinese males from Henan purchase the most overseas beauty products – ebrun

 Haitao, or 海淘, which describes the trend of Chinese shopping overseas online, is in vogue with young Chinese male consumers.
 On July 30th, e-commerce site Taobao released their latest report, revealing that consumers in coastal areas such as Jiangsu, Zhejiang, and Guangdong are the main cities for cross-border shopping.
 According to the report, for three consecutive years Chinese males from the city Henan represented the fastest growth rate in purchasing beauty products, followed by males in Shandong and Guangdong.
 Perhaps this boom can be attributed to the throng of male beauty bloggers popping up in China now.
 The report also reported that post-95 males are the most interested in makeup.